Background To City Index

 City Index Range of Markets

 There is a range of CFD trading options available with City Index.

 1) Forex Trading

-City Index offers trading of 84 currency pairs through the CFD trading platform MetaTrader 4.
+City Index offers 84 currency pairs for trade through the CFD trading platform MetaTrader 4.
 As below highlighted minimum spreads start from 0.5 points and margin (leverage) is 500:1.
 The Forex broker offers two currency trading accounts.
 The first which is the most popular option is to trade currency as a contract for difference (CFD).
 Choosing this option allows other asset classes to be chosen that are explained below.
 The second option is to use MT4 to trade spot Forex which means you can only trade currency.
 Below shows the CFD account average spreads.

 2) CFD Share Trading

 City Index allows the trading of over 4,500 global shares as a CFD.
 This allows trading with leverage from 20:1 on leading shares from Amazon to Rio Tinto.
 Commissions start from $5 on Australian shares or 0.08% for larger trades.
 Traders can speculate on long or short positions using the CFD trading account.

 With leverage from 200:1, City Index allows trading on 21 of the leading global indices.
 This included the Australia 200, UK 100, Singapore and Wall Street index.
 Fixed spreads start from 1 point with 24 hour support on offer.

 4) Cryptocurrency Trading

 Crypto trading is highly volatile and is unique against traditional technical analysis CFDs.
 Trading CFDs with crypto are high risk and spreads differ by the type of cryptocurrency as shown below.
 Complex instruments are involved so it’s recommended to understand the risks for any retail investor accounts.